mikeeq/mbp-fedora/README.md

 dnf install -y dnf-plugin-system-upgrade

 # 5. Upgrade to new OS version
-## If you're trying to upgrade older version of mbp-fedora to latest version, please repeat a process by upgrading only to one major release of Fedora, i.e.: Fedora 33 -> 34, 34 -> 35, 35 -> 36, 36 -> 37 -> 38, by changing the number in `--releasever` argument
+## If you're trying to upgrade older version of mbp-fedora to latest version, please repeat a process by upgrading only to one major release of Fedora, i.e.: Fedora 36 -> 37 -> 38, 38 -> 39 by changing the number passed to `--releasever` argument

-dnf system-upgrade download -y --releasever=38
+dnf system-upgrade download -y --releasever=39

 # 6. Reboot your Mac
 dnf system-upgrade reboot